When visiting the Cotswolds, alongside the outstanding natural beauty and picturesque town and villages, you will find a true...

 The Seagrave Arms is a wonderful dining pub in the Cotswolds, just a few miles from both Chipping Campden and Broadway and only a 2-minute drive to Stratford-upon-Avon.
 With locally sourced produce and a bar stocked with award-winning real local ales and spirits, you and your dog are in for a treat when you visit The Seagrave Arms.

-With a special focus on award-winning sausages, 14 different ones to be exact, The Railway in Cheltenham welcome dogs, both hot and regular.
-This wonderful dining pub in Cheltenham has an exciting menu, always with seasonal produce, ever changing specials, and even a vegan menu to choose from.
+With a special focus on delicious Thai BBQ, The Railway in Cheltenham is popular pub for both residents and visitors.
 Set in a large garden away from the bustle of Cheltenham’s town centre, this is a wonderful place for you and your dog to kick back and enjoy a few hours of good food, drink and great company.